 View and manipulate digital protein structure models to learn about the complex and well-designed world of proteins

 Play test a variety of student games which may include AR and/or VR.

 COD Community Education Garden/Fuel Pantry

 Learn about the establishment and maintenance of COD's community garden on campus, as well as food security initiatives in the region.

-COD Computer Information Systems
+COD Computer and Information Science

 Explore hands-on activities demonstrating logical problem solving strategies used in efficient software design.